-It is the policy of Wallace Community College to provide reasonable accommodations for environmental and program accessibility for individuals with a disability as defined in Section 504 of the Rehabilitation Act of 1973, as amended, and The Americans with

-Disabilities Act of 1990 (ADA).
-Specialized services provide students with disabilities complete access to all academic, health sciences, technical, and College programs.
+It is the policy of Wallace Community College to provide reasonable accommodations for environmental and program accessibility for individuals with a diagnosed disability as defined in Section 504 of the Rehabilitation Act of 1973, as amended, and The Americans with Disabilities Act of 1990 (ADA).
+Specialized services and accommodations provide students with disabilities complete access to all academic, health sciences, technical, and College programs.

-Students are responsible for reporting their needs to the ADA Compliance Officer and providing proper documentation of their disabilities at least six weeks before a term begins.
+Students are responsible for reporting their requested needs to the campus Disability Support Services Compliance Officer and providing proper documentation of their disabilities at least six weeks before a term begins.
 Early contact is essential to allow sufficient time for evaluating, planning, and arranging needed accommodations and services.

-For detailed information on available services and eligibility, contact the ADA Compliance Officer on the Wallace Campus by telephone at 334-556-2587; by fax at 334-556-2575; or in writing to ADA Compliance Officer, Wallace Community College, 1141 Wallace Drive, Dothan, Alabama 36303.
+For detailed information on available services and eligibility, contact the Director, Student and Campus Services on the Wallace Campus by telephone at 334-556-2587; by fax at 334-556-2575; or in writing to Disability Support Services Compliance Officer, Wallace Community College, 1141 Wallace Drive, Dothan, Alabama 36303.
 Information on disability support services for the Sparks Campus may be obtained from the Coordinator, Student Services at 334-687-3543, Ext.
 4270.
-Complaints regarding accessibility on the Wallace Campus should be reported to the Director, Student and Campus Services at 334-556-2587, and on the Sparks Campus should be reported to the Coordinator, Student Services at 334-687-3543, ext.
+Complaints regarding accessibility on the Wallace Campus should be reported to the Director, Student and Campus Services at 334-556-2587, and on the Sparks Campus should be reported to the Coordinator, Student Services at 334- 687-3543, ext.
 4270.